code-monk-007/Let-s-Talk/README.md

 ## Introduction

-In this project video,I built a full-fledged Firebase Chat Application.
+In this project,I built a full-fledged Firebase Chat Application.
 With social authentication including Google and Facebook using Firebase, online statuses, great design, and functionality, image support, sound notifications, the ability to create multiple rooms, and much more.